-To Martinrea, our vision of "Making people's lives better ..." includes supporting diverse owned businesses in the communities in which we operate.
-As such, Martinrea's Supplier Diversity program has expanded to include purchases in excess of \$188 million annually from over 100 diverse companies.
-In addition, the Company is a corporate member of several industry-recognized supplier diversity organizations, and sponsor a variety of supplier diversity events, conferences, and procurement fairs.
-The Company is proud to have received awards for its supplier diversity efforts from many of its customers over the years, and in 2022 Martinrea was one of the four suppliers recognized as suppliers to Nissan who exceeded objectives by successfully expanding opportunities for diverse businesses using certified suppliers.
+To Martinrea, our vision of "Making people's lives better . . ." includes supporting diverse owned businesses in the communities in which we operate.
+As such, Martinrea's Supplier Diversity program has expanded to include purchases in excess of \$300 million from over 150 diverse companies.
+The Company sponsors various organizations, both through financial commitments and sponsorships through attending multiple tradeshows, events, conferences and procurement fairs.
+The Company is proud to have received awards for its supplier diversity efforts from many customers over the years and in 2023 was so recognized by Nissan North America.